OVERVIEW OF HIV SYMPTOMS

 Primary prevention of opportunistic infections in HIV-infected patients

-Serologic screening for HIV infection
+Screening and diagnostic testing for HIV infection

 Techniques and interpretation of measurement of the CD4 cell count in HIV-infected patients

 The stages and natural history of HIV infection

 The following organizations also provide reliable health information.